OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 .. warning:: OpenNebula will not automatically handle live ``disk-snapshot-create`` and ``disk-snapshot-revert`` operations for VMs in ``RUNNING`` if the virtualization driver do not support it (check the limitations of the corresponding virtualization driver guide to know if this feature is available for your hypervisor).
 In this case the user needs to suspend or poweroff the VM before creating the snapshot.

-See the :ref:`Storage Driver <sd_tm>` guide for a reference on the driver actions invoked to perform live and non-live snapshost.
+See the :ref:`Storage Driver <sd_tm>` guide for a reference on the driver actions invoked to perform live and non-live snapshots.

 .. warning::